 - If you are having difficulty with your advisor, discuss the matter with the appropriate Faculty Chairperson, DLC Assistant Dean, or the Vice President for Academic Affairs.

 - Keep a record of your advisement and registrations.
-Get a planning sheet for your degree program.
+Get a planning sheet for your degree program: Associate of Arts, Associate of Science, Associate of Applied Science.
 A summary of graduation requirements can be viewed: Graduation Requirement Summary

 - Discuss the difficulty level of the courses with your advisor and plan a registration that realistically fits your time, work schedule, and abilities.